If your kids are anything like ours, keeping them seated at the Thanksgiving table for …

 Should you ever deny yourself the urge to say “I love you” to your kids?
 Dr. Christine Carter, sociologist and happiness expert at UC Berkeley’s Greater Good Science Center says, as a matter of fact, yes.

 Want to improve your mothering game?
 Read on for five tasty tips from psychotherapist, Dr. Tina Payne Bryson.

 How important is it to make a real point of showing love to your partner in front of the children?
 “Very!” says Dr. Laura Markham.

 PRESENTS!
 The children have been waiting all year.
 But how can parents give to their kids without nurturing a sense of entitlement?
 Parenting expert, Betsy Brown Braun kicks in some great tips and scripts to help parents counter the excessive expectations of the Holidays.

-Thanks and giving.
-We know a lot of giving is imminent, but what about the thanks?
+Our littles might have high expectations for special gifts right about now, but what about the thanks?
 Annie Zirkel, author of “You’ll Thank Me Later – A Guide to Raising Grateful Children (& Why That Matters)” shares her ideas about instilling gratitude in the next generation.

 Unless it’s a puppy, will your child remember gifts from this holiday season, or the memories made?
 At The Mother Company, we’re banking on sweet recollections.
 We offer up eleven ways to create ritual that lead to family bonding from Susan Newman, Ph.D.